-To learn more about using Santos Pro, watch other videos:
+To learn more about using Santos Pro, view these video and FAQ resources:

 In a previous blog series (post #1 of which can be found here), I had said that traditional design processes do not include human-in-the-loop (HITL) evaluations until so late in a product’s development cycle that change is no longer a realistic option.
 While that series focused on just four examples, each from a different industry, SantosHuman Inc. (SHI) works with clients from many industries and the anecdotal evidence for that statement is overwhelming.

 Blog series posted.
 Next topic.
 Moving on.

 Or at least, I thought so until a recent client engagement provided an example so perfectly suited to that series that I found myself agitated that it wasn’t included.
 This post alleviates that agitation and, going forward, similar posts could serve as addendums to that series.
 However, these addendum posts would be used sparingly and only for the most relevant examples because our experience at SHI indicates examples will continue to be plentiful.